vscode-icons/vscode-icons/README.md

 As from **release 7.7.0**, the `project detection` feature has become smarter and is totally unobtrusive.
 If you have it disabled, because you found it annoying for any reason, **we urge you to re-enable it** and check out its new functionality.

 We're talking about a major improvement over this feature.
-It will help you to enable and disable your `Angular` icons whenever you switch different projects without messing around with your worskpace settings.
+It will help you to enable and disable your `Angular` icons whenever you switch different projects without messing around with your workspace settings.
 Forget about having to deal with your source control every time the workspace setting was changed. [@JimiC](https://github.com/JimiC) has done a really good work and we're pretty sure that you're going to love it!
 As usual, any feedback will be more than welcome. ;)

 We support ***localization*** of the extension, too!
 We intend to expand the supported languages as the `Visual Studio Code` adds them.
 Take a look at the [translation's section](https://github.com/vscode-icons/vscode-icons#contributing-with-translations) if you want to know more or contribute.